DaniGuardiola/rpc-anywhere/docs/1-rpc.md

 ## <a name='RPCschemas'></a>RPC schemas

 A schema defines the requests that a specific endpoint can respond to, and the messages that it can send.
-Since RPC Anywhere doesn't enforce a client-server architecture, each endpoint has its own schema, and both `RPC` instances need to "know" about the other's schema.
+Since RPC Anywhere doesn't enforce a client-server architecture, each endpoint has its own schema, and both RPC instances need to "know" about the other's schema.

 Schema types bring type safety to an instance, both when acting as a "client" (sending requests and listening for messages) and as a "server" (responding to requests and sending messages).

+### <a name='Declaringschemas'></a>Declaring schemas

 Schemas are declared with the `RPCSchema<InputSchema>` type, using the following structure: